Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 The poems have a feel that is both universal and contemporary, and the musical settings aim above all to reflect the author's own refusal to 'simplify the contradictions and transformations of love - infatuation, longing, passion, commitment, rancour, separation and grief.'
 The musical language, with its background of serial technique, hopefully succeeds in being both contemporary and at the same time reasonably accessible.

-Further details on the choice of poems, and on the background to writing the song cycle, can be found on the accompanying page:
+Further details on the choice of poems, and on the background to writing the song cycle, including the tone rows, can be found on the accompanying page:

 and there are two further pages, celebrating the Royal Conservatoire of Scotland recording and the work's première three weeks later in Stafford: